Selling Jargon Buster

 The name given to a potential purchaser, often used by estate agents/auctioneers.

 This is a charge levied by the lender to cover the costs of administering and reserving the funds for certain types of mortgage.
-May be paid seperately or added to the loan amount.
+May be paid separately or added to the loan amount.

 A means of selling a property whereby it is listed at an auction and if the property does not reach the reserve price then it is not sold.
 If it does then the auctioneer's hammer falls, representing an exchange of contracts.
 The successful bidder is legally obliged to pay a 10% deposit and sign a memorandum of sale before leaving the auction.
 Completion usually takes places 28 days later and the buyer is not in a position to re-negotiate any of the stipulated terms and buys the property "as seen".
 Structural surveys and searches would have to be made in advance by a bidder.